Mato098/Game-design-mini-project/README.md

-A minigame designed solo in BITSY.
+A minigame designed solo in BITSY for course Game Design I